eboraks/icognition-backend/CHAT_INTERFACE_REPLICATION_GUIDE.md

 This document provides a concise summary with absolute file paths to help replicate the chat interface from the web app to the iPhone app.

+**Note**: This guide reflects the current SSE (Server-Sent Events) + REST Pull implementation.
+The chat system was migrated from WebSocket to SSE for better reliability in serverless environments.
+See `backend/SSE_MIGRATION.md` for migration details.

 ## Architecture Overview

-The chat interface follows a **session-based, WebSocket-streaming architecture** with the following key components:
+The chat interface follows a **session-based, SSE (Server-Sent Events) streaming architecture** with the following key components:

-1. **Frontend**: Vue 3 + Pinia stores managing chat sessions and WebSocket connections
+1. **Frontend**: Vue 3 + Pinia stores managing chat sessions and SSE connections
-2. **Backend**: FastAPI with WebSocket endpoints streaming AI responses via LangGraph
+2. **Backend**: FastAPI with REST endpoints for sending messages and SSE endpoints for streaming AI responses via LangGraph
 3. **State Management**: Session isolation with per-session message histories
-4. **Real-time Communication**: WebSocket streaming with structured message envelopes
+4. **Real-time Communication**: SSE streaming with structured message envelopes (no persistent WebSocket connection)

 ---